Why Choose a Handfasting?

 What Do I Need to Provide?

 You need to provide your own rings.
 Oh - and of course, cakes and wine/mead to share with your guests.
-We provide one bottle of mead, but if you have a large number of guests you may require more.
-We can supply this at cost if you are unable to source your own supply.
-We provide the handfasting cord and the broomstick.
+I provide one bottle of mead, but if you have a large number of guests you may require more.
+I can supply this at cost if you are unable to source your own supply.
+I provide the handfasting cord and the broomstick.

 Will I Offend my Great Aunt Agatha/Religious Guests?

 This is a question that bothers many couples.
-All we can say is that in the years we have been helping couples to get handfasted, we have not had any reports of anyone being offended by the ceremony.
+All I can say is that in the years I have been helping couples to get handfasted, I have not had any reports of anyone being offended by the ceremony.
 Rather, guests appreciate the personal nature of the event and get enjoyment from it.
 The ceremony can be crafted in such a way that everyone, regardless of spirituality or beliefs, can be involved in supporting and witnessing the couples' commitment and love for each other.

 Can I Combine a Handfasting with a Registry Office Wedding?

 Due to legal restrictions under English & Welsh Law, the Civil Registry wedding must be entirely secular.
 See notes above for how other couples have solved this problem.

 What Should We Wear?